Business groups in Washington ask Inslee not to roll some counties to Phase 2

 Vaccines are making a difference, Inslee said Friday, but millions of Washington’s 7 million residents still need to be fully vaccinated.
 Nearly 3.8 million people in the state have received one vaccine dose and more than 1.5 million people have been fully vaccinated, according to the state Department of Health.

-More than 348,400 COVID-19 cases have been confirmed in Washington since the pandemic began and 5,316 people have died, the agency said.
+As of Thursday, 374,794 COVID-19 cases have been confirmed in Washington since the pandemic began and 5,322 people have died, according to the DOH.

 All residents over age 16 will be eligible for a vaccination on April 15.